Horse jumping obstacles: Drop fence

 These fences ask the horse to jump over a log fence and land at a lower level than the one at which they took off.
 They are closely related to the bank fences.
 Many riders have fallen badly on drop fences if the horse swerves unexpectedly.
 Jumping drop fences places a good deal of stress on the horse's legs, and therefore practice should be kept to a minimum.
 To help minimise the concussion on the horse's legs, the rider should encourage it to jump the fence as conservatively as possible, with little bascule or speed, using just enough power to safely clear the log before dropping down.

 Drop fences require a great deal of trust of the horse in the rider, because often the animal can not see the landing until it is about to jump.
 It is important for the rider to keep their leg on to the base, and not "drop" the horse before the fence, as this may result in a refusal.
 In the air, the rider usually allows their shoulders to move slightly forward, and lifts their seatbones off the saddle until the peak of the jump.
 However, as the horse descends, the rider should allow their upper body to open, keeping their body relatively upright (especially if the drop is large).
 If the rider continues to lean forward on landing, it is much more likely that they will topple forward and become unseated when the horse touches the ground, due to the momentum.
 This is especially true with drops because the landing is almost always slightly downhill, as this helps reduce concussion on the horse's legs.
 The rider must also be sure to slip their reins as the horse descends, allowing the horse the freedom to stretch its neck forward and down.
 Many riders, especially those who have only jumped in the ring, believe cross-country riders to be falling backward (or getting "left behind") when they jump a drop fence.
-However, it is important to note that more security is needed when jumping this type of fence than is typically required when jumping in a level arena.
+More security is needed when jumping this type of fence than is typically required when jumping in a level arena.
 Additionally, the fences are solid, so the rider need not worry about dropping a rail (as would typically happen if he began sitting up too soon when riding a fence in show jumping).
 The rider is not trying to encourage a great bascule from the horse.
 Although it may appear that the rider is getting left behind, a properly ridden drop fence will keep the rider centered over the horse, and still provide him enough freedom to comfortably negotiate the obstacle.